Unified Framework for Complex Graph-Data: Introducing the Hybrid Layered Network Model: Experiment and Results

 We have used a Twitter dataset \cite{guptashubham} (referred to here as \textit{TWITT}) and represented it in the format as shown in Figure \ref{twitter}.
+The rationale for the use of TWITT is that the network is better modeled (refer Section \ref{sec:adv:hln}) as a HLN with heterogenity in its layers.
 A tweet can be easily classified as aggressive or non-aggressive based on a standard language classification model.
 The Twitter network has $20125$ nodes and $3938046$ edges in the tweet layer (layer $1$), $35936$ nodes and $60824$ edges in the user layer (layer $2$) and $93123$ edges in the user-tweet layer (interlayer connection).